 My group collaborates with some of the leading clinical institutions, including Mayo Clinic (FL), Cleveland Clinic (OH), and Mount Sinai Hospital (NY), Great Ormond Street Hospital for Children, as well as several leading research institutions.

 I supervise a number of PhD and Masters students and hold the Italian National Scientific Habilitation (ASN).

 During 2009, I was a visiting researcher at Georgia Tech, USA.
 I finished my PhD at Walton Institute, South East Technological University, Ireland.
 My PhD was funded by the Science Foundation Ireland, during which I was a visiting research student at Institute for Infocomm Research (I2R) in Singapore.

-My sister Dr. Qendresa Osmani is also a scientist, at GlaxoSmithKline (GSK) pharmaceutical company.
+My sister, Dr. Qendresa Osmani is also a scientist at Medicines Research Centre, GlaxoSmithKline (GSK) pharmaceutical company, UK.